Subbath Cluster Dynamical Mean-Field Theory: Results

 In Fig.~\ref{fig: 1x4-4b-2sb-lieb-wu}, we show results pertaining to a doped system.
 The top panel illustrates how the system becomes metallic below a critical value of the chemical potential $\mu$.
-The SB-CDMFT results are even better at reproducing the exact results than the single-bath ones.
 Note that the two-subbath solution is obtained using a physical temperature $T=0.01$ (in units of $t$) , as explained in Sect.~\ref{sub:issues}, and the corresponding two impurity problems have different mixed ground states with different total number of electrons.
-On the other hand, the single bath solution has a fixed number of electrons ($N_{\rm e}=12$) in the impurity in the vicinity of the transition.
+Therefore, in SB-CDMFT, the average density $n$ is computed using the lattice Green function of SB-CDMFT (Eq.~\eqref{eq: sbcdmft-lattice-green}) in the same fashion as in CDMFT~\cite{pyqcm}.
+On the other hand, the one-subbath solution has a fixed number of electrons ($N_{\rm e}=12$) in the impurity in the vicinity of the transition.
 Near the transition, a small variation in the parameters is enough to make the system swing between insulator and metallic states.
 This instability is even greater when managing $N_{\rm sb}$ impurity problems at the same time.
 A nonzero temperature $T$ thus helps the algorithm converge.
 On the bottom panel, we confirm that our values of the density $n$ for different chemical potentials are consistent with the physics obtained with standard CDMFT.
 As expected, differences in spectral functions are more important when evaluated at distinct converged densities $n$.
 This is why the spectral functions for $\mu=1.286$ remain so different.
+The top panel of Fig.~\ref{fig: 1x4-4b-2sb-lieb-wu} suggests that SB-CDMFT outperforms the standard CDMFT technique, since its results are closer to those of Lieb \& Wu~\cite{lieb-wu}.
+However, one must remember that the subbath system considered constitutes an approximation of the full bath system used in CDMFT, indicating that the improved agreement in this specific case may be fortuitous, not a proof of enhancement.

-To establish the generality of the subbaths approach, we tried our method on systems without symmetry.
-Fig.~\ref{fig: 2s-8b-1sb-2bands_VS_2s-4b-2sb-2bands} illustrates results for a two-site cluster without mirror or particle-hole symmetry.
+Fig.~\ref{fig: 2s-8b-1sb-2bands_VS_2s-4b-2sb-2bands} illustrates results for a 2-site cluster without mirror or particle-hole symmetry.
 This results in an unconstrained bath parametrization, as opposed to previous results and shows that there is no need for symmetries in order for SB-CDMFT to work.